earthly/website/blog/_posts/2023-07-19-shell-functions-arguments.md

  - shell script functions
  - functions and arguments
  - shell script functions and arguments
+excerpt: "Learn how to create and use functions in shell scripting with this comprehensive guide.
+Discover the fundamentals of shell scripting functions and arguments, best practices for creating modular and reusable functions, and how to handle errors in your scripts.
+Whether you're a beginner or an experienced shell scripter, this article will help you level up your scripting skills."
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and, therefore, faster by using containerization.
 This article is about autotools and make.
 If you're interested in a different building and packaging software approach, then [check us out](/).**